Application Operations¶

 com.android.launcher3

-Get an application instance using its common name (without knowing the Package ID).
+Get an app instance by its common name (without knowing the package ID).

-Get an application instance using its Package ID.
+Get an app instance using its package ID.

 app = d.application("com.tencent.mm")